 Map Quadrant Public Park/ Play Park ID Name of Facility Quality Score LEAP/NEAP Status Overview Indicative Cost Timings M1 11 Manor Park, Moneymore n/a n/a It is suggested that Manor Park (site 11 open/green space parks) is retained as and further developed into a public park for Moneymore, providing a much-needed facility for this DEA.
-5 Years+ M3 7 Glenburn n/a n/a Glenburn is an open green space with potential for play and community garden/allotment development potential subject to available funding.
-Glenburn may be considered as an alternative short term objective in Magherafelt subject to available funding.
-Maintenance Budget TBC M3 10 Greenvale Spires Park n/a n/a Greenvale Spires Park is a disused play site.
+5 Years+ M3 7 Glenburn n/a n/a Glenburn is an open green space with potential for play and community development potential.
+It is suggested initial development of a LEAP should be located at Glenburn. £45,000 Year 1 M3 10 Greenvale Spires Park n/a n/a Greenvale Spires Park is a disused play site.
 Future development potential to be considered.
 Maintenance Budget 5 Years+ M3 15 Sperrin View n/a n/a Sperrinview is a disused play site.
 Future development potential to be considered.
 Maintenance Budget 5 Years+